how much money do you need to start a business how much money do you need to start a business

 Location

 Location significantly impacts startup costs.
-Urban areas often present higher expenses in rent, utilities, and labor compared to rural settings.
+Urban areas often present higher rent, utilities, and labor expenses than rural settings.

 • Rent: Commercial space in metropolitan regions can range from $20 to over $60 per square foot per year.
 Rural areas may offer rates as low as $10 to $30 per square foot.